 The overall goal of the Circle of Friends® is to alleviate and prevent loneliness for older adults.
 Circle of Friends® allows members to meet new people, engage in meaningful activities and discussions, and share feelings of loneliness.
 This group meets once a week for twelve weeks and focus on goal- oriented encouragement for group members to share input with facilitators and influence the content of meetings.
 The aim is that members will build strong relationships with one another and continue to meet independently once the formal group has concluded.

-Steps to Healthier Living
+Steps to Healthier Living with Chronic Conditions

 This is an interactive evidence-based workshop designed for adults living with a chronic condition such as arthritis, diabetes, heart disease, lung disease, as well as adults who care for someone with a chronic condition.
 This workshop focuses on helping adults manage their chronic conditions through goal setting; stress, anxiety and depression management, physical activity, healthy eating, appropriate use of medication and effective communication with health care providers, family and friends.